maximecb/weebasic/README.md

 I would then suggest browsing the code and the example source files to get familiar with them a little bit.
 I'm going to ask you to implement new features in `weebasic`.
 For example, I might ask you to implement new syntactic constructs or to add support for new data types in the language.
+You should try to [install rustc](https://www.rust-lang.org/tools/install) and compile weebasic before the interview if possible

 The primary purpose is to evaluate your knowledge of Rust and systems programming, and to see if you understand how a simple parser and bytecode interpreter works.